-3.5.4 ellan(E, n): computes the vector of the first n a_k corresponding to the elliptic curve E. All comments in ellak description remain valid.
+3.5.5 ellan(E, n).
+Computes the vector of the first n Fourier coefficients $a_k$ corresponding to the elliptic curve E. The curve must be given by an integral model, not necessarily minimal, although a minimal model will make the function faster.